concertim/concertim.com/content/privacy.md

 draft: false
 ---

-**Alces Flight is committed to ensuring that your privacy is protected.
+**ConcertIM is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.**

-This privacy policy sets out how Alces Flight uses and protects any information that you give Alces Flight when you use this website.
+This privacy policy sets out how ConcertIM uses and protects any information that you give ConcertIM when you use this website.

-Alces Flight may change this policy from time to time by updating this page.
+ConcertIM may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.

 ## What we collect